fibremint/Cytomine-bootstrap/README.md

 # Cytomine Bootstrap

+**This repository is forked for implement slide prediction web service based on Cytomine.
+[Additional components](https://github.com/lunarbridge/slide-segmentation-service) are applied to Cytomine service.**

 > Cytomine bootstrap is the installer for Cytomine.
 The application can run on a server to allow remote users to access the web platform or locally on your own machine.

 [![Build Status](https://travis-ci.com/Cytomine-ULiege/Cytomine-bootstrap.svg?branch=master)](https://travis-ci.com/Cytomine-ULiege/Cytomine-bootstrap)